-Meghalaya is a very distinctive state where you can find raw and untouched beauty of nature along with the quaint traditions and cultures.
+Meghalaya is a very distinctive state where you can find the raw and untouched beauty of nature along with the quaint traditions and cultures.
 It seems to be a perfect blend of sorts for people who love to travel, and the more you move in the hills of Meghalaya, the more you are likely to discover the enthusiasm of the people residing here.
 It is a melange of happiness and childish curiosity.

 One aspect of Meghalaya which you are bound to like is the festivals.
 Yes, the locals and tribals celebrate the festivities with great enthusiasm.
-And one such festival of Meghalaya or perhaps a ritual which is quite popular here is the Nongkrem Dance Festival.
+And one such festival of Meghalaya or perhaps a ritual that is quite popular here is the Nongkrem Dance Festival.
 Interestingly, the word Nongkrem in itself means the goat-killing ceremony.
 Basically, a religious dance form of Meghalaya, it looks very delightful when performed by the dancers.

-Celebrated during the autumn season, Nongkrem comes across as a grand carnival which essentially involves a flow of wealth and an environment depicting the religious beliefs of the people.
+Celebrated during the autumn season, Nongkrem comes across as a grand carnival that essentially involves a flow of wealth and an environment depicting the religious beliefs of the people.
 Yes, this festival is greatly associated with the religious beliefs of the Khasi people.
 Majorly, the Nongkrem festival is performed to appease the supremely powerful Goddess Ka Blei Synchar, who is responsible for an enriching bumper harvest as well as the prosperity of the people.

 Dance, which is the major highlight of the festival is performed by the young Khasi girls who are unmarried as well as the men of the tribe.
 The female performers usually wear bright yellow costumes known as Jainsem that has intricate embroidered panels and tassels with a silver crown headgear consisting of various flowers.

 The dance which is performed by the men is known as Ka Shad Mastieh.
 During this dance, the men hold a sword in their right hand and a chaur kind of a ceremonial fan in their left one.
 The sword which they carry symbolizes a man’s defense for himself and the people he loves the most.
 The attire for men includes dhotis, full-sleeved shirts, embroidered sleeveless coats, and even turbans.